Mithadon/obsidian-alltalk-tts-plugin/README.md

 ### Required Files

-For manual installation, you need these files in your `.obsidian/plugins/obsidian-alltalk-tts/` folder:
+For manual installation, you need these files in your `.obsidian/plugins/alltalk-tts/` folder:

 ```
-obsidian-alltalk-tts/
+alltalk-tts/
 ├── main.js
 ├── manifest.json
 └── styles.css
 ```

-### From Obsidian Community Plugins (Not yet available)
+### From Community Plugins (Not yet available)

-1. Open Obsidian Settings
+1. Open Settings
 2. Go to Community Plugins and disable Safe Mode
 3. Click Browse and search for "AllTalk TTS"
 4. Install the plugin and enable it

 ### Manual Installation

-1. Create a folder called `obsidian-alltalk-tts` in your vault's `.obsidian/plugins/` directory
+1. Create a folder called `alltalk-tts` in your vault's `.obsidian/plugins/` directory
 2. Download `main.js`, `manifest.json`, and `styles.css` from the latest release
-3. Place both files in the `obsidian-alltalk-tts` folder you created
+3. Place both files in the `alltalk-tts` folder you created
-4. Reload Obsidian
+4. Reload the app
 5. Enable the plugin in Community Plugins settings

 ### Building from Source